opyh/motion-state-machine/README.md

 Hey, this is `motion-state-machine` — a state machine gem designed for [RubyMotion](http://rubymotion.com) for iOS.

+It features:

+- A simple, nice-looking definition syntax
+- Reaction to sent events, defined timeouts and global NSNotifications
+- Transition guards and actions
+- State entry / exit actions
+- Internal transitions that don't leave the machine's current state
+- Optional verbose log output for easy debugging
+- [Grand Central Dispatch](https://developer.apple.com/library/mac/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html)-awareness — uses GCD queues for synchronization

+Defining a state machine looks like this:

+    fsm = StateMachine::Base.new start_state: :awake

+	fsm.when :awake do |state|
+	   state.on_entry { puts "I'm awake, started and alive!" }
+	   state.transition_to :sleeping, on:  :finished_hard_work,
+	   state.die on: :too_hard_work
+	end

+See below for more examples and usage instructions.

 ## Motivation

 Undefined states and visual glitches in applications with complex UIs can